jariperttunen/VC_Conversion/README.md

-Sample projects to convert CVS and HG reposotories to Git.
+Sample projects to convert CVS and HG repositories to Git.